All Episodes

 It's too early to tell.

-I just don't I don't have a good feel for it yet.
+I just don't, I don't have a good feel for it yet.

 I think it could go either way.

-Because I'm not getting the sense that people fully completely understand it's not just about impeachment, it's about endless investigations into Trump and his family and Trump and his family to the point where he it will become ungovernable in Washington, DC.
+It's about endless investigations into Trump and his family and Trump and his family to the point where it will become ungovernable in Washington, D.C.
+All progress will end.

 Yeah, Sean, they're in real trouble right now.